vuongducphuong/documentation/content/applications/finance/accounting/reporting/tax_returns.rst

 - :guilabel:`Periodicity`: define here whether you submit your tax return on a monthly or quarterly basis;
-- :guilabel:`Reminder`: define when Odoo should remind you to submit your tax return;
+- :guilabel:`Reminder`: define when Leansoft should remind you to submit your tax return;
 - :guilabel:`Journal`: select the journal in which to record the tax return.

 .. image:: tax_returns/tax_return_periodicity.png
    :align: center
-   :alt: Configure how often tax returns have to be made in Odoo Accounting
+   :alt: Configure how often tax returns have to be made in Leansoft Accounting

 .. note::
    This is usually configured during the :doc:`app's initial set up <../get_started>`.